HealthBioscienceIDEAS/microscopy-novice/episodes/filters-and-thresholding.md

 effect, it's trying to find two peaks in the image histogram and place a threshold in between them.

-This means it's best suitable for images that show two clear peaks in their histogram (also known as a 'bimodal' histogram).
+This means it's most suitable for images that show two clear peaks in their histogram (also known as a 'bimodal' histogram).
 Other images may require different automated thresholding methods to produce a good result.